MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 	--threads 10
 ```

-### Running Process
+### Execution Process

-After automatic detection of dark reaction, the software begins running the analysis.
+After auto-detecting the dark reaction, the software begins the analysis.
 Here is an example:

 ```shell
 2025-04-23 23:01:01 Performing VDJ data processing